 Is technology good for school?

 Nothing has disrupted the classroom recently as much as technology, with proponents both strongly for and against.
 On the one hand, technology encourages full participation, even from shy students who wouldn’t normally feel comfortable participating.
-And it can make learning fun and engaging, therefore becoming more effective in the process.
-However, as effective as it is at engaging students, it can also act as a distraction.
-And even though it can encourage participation, relying too heavily on technology can disconnect students from learning how to communicate effectively verbally.
+And it can make learning fun and engaging, therefore becoming more effective in the process according to the cognitive learning theory.

 How does technology help students learn?